Internal Bra Mesh Lawsuit

 Women who had surgical mesh placed during breast surgery and later suffered complications may qualify to file a breast mesh lawsuit.
 You do not need to have every detail before speaking with a lawyer.
 A case review can help determine whether you may have a claim.

-4. You are still within the filing deadline in your state.
+You are still within the filing deadline in your state.
+Deadlines vary and may depend on when you discovered the mesh may be connected to your injury.

 Internal Bra Complications: What Can Go Wrong

 The human body does not always tolerate foreign material.
-Whether the mesh is biologic or synthetic, the immune system can react, sometimes in the weeks immediately following surgery, and sometimes months or years later.
-Internal bra mesh complications range from painful and disruptive to permanently life-altering.
+Whether the mesh is biologic or synthetic, the immune system can react in the weeks immediately following surgery or months or years later.
+Reported complications in breast mesh cases include infection, seroma, capsular contracture, mesh migration or failure, skin erosion, tissue necrosis, chronic pain, nerve symptoms, and implant loss.

-Infection and abscess Deep tissue infections that resist antibiotics and frequently require surgical removal of the mesh to resolve
+Infection and abscess Deep tissue infection that may require antibiotics, drainage, or surgical removal of the mesh or implant material.

-Capsular contracture Scar tissue forms and hardens around the implant, causing progressive pain and visible breast deformity
+Capsular contracture Scar tissue hardens around the implant, causing pain, tightness, distortion, or the need for revision surgery.

-Chronic pain and nerve injury Persistent pain, numbness, or hypersensitivity in the breast or chest wall that does not resolve
+Chronic pain and nerve symptoms Persistent pain, numbness, burning, pulling, tightness, hypersensitivity, or chest wall discomfort after surgery.

-Implant loss The breast implant must be completely removed due to infection, contracture, or mesh failure
+Implant loss Removal of the breast implant due to infection, contracture, tissue breakdown, mesh failure, or other surgical complications.

 How to Find Out If Mesh Was Used in Your Surgery